The Board of Directors thanks One Can Help staff. They run all the day-to-day details that make One Can Help so effective.

 Ms. Goldberg has practiced child welfare law for more than 30 years in the Juvenile Courts of the Commonwealth.
 A graduate of Boston University School of Law, she has served as mentor to and coordinator for attorneys representing children and parents through the Children and Family Law (CAFL) program of the Committee for Public Council Services.
 She earned her bachelor’s in Women’s History from SUNY-Buffalo.

 Mr. Hodge provides strategic support to new companies as a consultant, and has worked pro bono with a number of non-profits in the last decade focusing on women and children.
-He holds both an M.B.A. and J.D. from Harvard University.
+He holds both an M.B.A. and a J.D. from Harvard University.
 Prior to joining the board, he served on One Can Help’s Advisory Council for four years.

 Ann Kurland, Founding Board Member